pratap-harsh25/HTML-CSS/README.md

 # Description
 This project is beginner level project.
 For the forks who had just started their journey in Web Development, must do this basic project.
 To keep it simple and understandable for everyone.
-I have used basic html tags to make this website.
+I have used basic html tags to make this website.<br>
 1.Header
 2.Section
 3.Div